 LEADERSHIP ROLE DESCRIPTIONS

-- Tech Expo Chair: Each year we host an exhibition of various companies and products; you will coordinate the recruitment of companies, artist and startups, and for logistics of this event/space.
-Last year, we had popular demos from companies such as Jibo.
+- Tech Expo Chair: Each year we host an exhibition of various companies and products; you will coordinate the recruitment and logistics of this event/space.
+Last year, we had popular demos from companies such as Oculus.

 - Startup Coordinator: Some amazing startups have launched out of Hacking Arts, it will be your job to showcase them and also to recruit startups to demo during the Exhibition alongside the companies recruited by the Exhibition Chair.

 - Panel Leads (up to 8): You are passionate about the industry and excited to network to bring in the most innovative and inspiring panelists within that field.
 Past panel topics are below; however, we enthusiastically encourage you to come up with new panel topics that potentially cross disciplines!

 - Visual Arts

 - Logistics Chair: You will be the Co-Directors' third wheel, turning ideation into action.
 You have a passion for planning, always see the big picture, and want to secure all the details for this three day event at the MIT Media Lab.